-Privacy in the online system SKUPONI
+Privacy in the SKUPONI online system

-The manager manages the online services family (hereinafter referred to as "Services") intended for advertising, promotion, marketing and sales (skuponi.si).
-The administrator processes and stores personal data of users of services for their basic operation (hereinafter: Individual).
+The operator manages a family of online services (hereinafter referred to as Services) intended for advertising, promotion, marketing and sales (skuponi.si).
+For its basic operation, the controller processes and stores personal data of service users (hereinafter referred to as the Individual).

 - Legality, fairness and transparency